Aurangzeb: Sikh opposition

-The ninth Sikh Guru, Guru Tegh Bahadur, like his predecessors was opposed to forced conversion of the local population as he considered it wrong.
-Approached by Kashmiri Pandits to help them retain their faith and avoid forced religious conversions, Guru Tegh Bahadur sent a message to the emperor that if he could convert Teg Bagadur to Islam, every Hindu will become a Muslim.
+According to Sikh accounts, the ninth Sikh Guru, Guru Tegh Bahadur, like his predecessors was opposed to forced conversion of the local population.
+Approached by Kashmiri Pandits to help them retain their faith and avoid forced religious conversions, Guru Tegh Bahadur sent a message to the emperor that if he could convince Teg Bagadur to convert to Islam, every Hindu would become a Muslim.
 In response, Aurangzeb ordered arrest of the Guru.
-He was then brought to Delhi and tortured so as to convert him.
+He was then brought to Delhi and tortured in an attempt to convert him.
 On his refusal to convert, he was beheaded in 1675.
 In 1789, Gurudwara Sis Ganj Sahib was built in Delhi at the place where Guru Tegh Bahadur was beheaded.

 Ram Rai (right) meeting Mughal Emperor Aurangzeb (left) and displaying his supposed magical powers.
 A three-legged goat is depicted between them.
 Fresco art from Jhanda Sahib, Dehradun.

 Zafarnama is the name given to the letter sent by the tenth Sikh Guru, Guru Gobind Singh in 1705 to Aurangzeb.
 The letter is written in Persian script.

 In response, Guru Tegh Bahadur's son and successor, Guru Gobind Singh, further militarised his followers, starting with the establishment of Khalsa in 1699, eight years before Aurangzeb's death.
 In 1705, Guru Gobind Singh sent a letter entitled Zafarnamah, which accused Aurangzeb of cruelty and betraying Islam.
 Guru Gobind Singh's formation of Khalsa in 1699 led to the establishment of the Sikh Confederacy and later Sikh Empire.